oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-csp-2100/index.md

 ### <a name="_Toc473547165"></a>Topology

 The topology shown below consists of an Avi Controller and Avi Service Engines (SEs).
-To leverage the DPDK capabilities of the physical NICs, the SEs should be connected to the 10G enp7s0fx pNICs of the CSP-2100 in passthrough (PCIe) or SR-IOV mode.
+To leverage the DPDK capabilities of the physical NICs, the SEs should be connected to the 10-Gbps enp7s0fx pNICs of the CSP-2100 in passthrough (PCIe) or SR-IOV mode.
 The SE can be connected to multiple VLANs on the pNICs’ virtual functions (VF) in SR-IOV mode.
-The management network can be connected to 1G pNIC.
+The management network can be connected to the 1-Gbps pNIC.

 <a href="img/Picture1.png"><img class="aligncenter wp-image-23663 size-full" src="img/Picture1.png" alt="Picture1" width="870" height="529"></a>